What Is Aviation SMS Performance?

 Final Thought: Other Related Charts

-Other charts that deal with risk assessment, while not necessarily leading indicators themselves, naturally compliment this chart by giving it more context, such as:
+Other charts that deal with risk assessment, while not necessarily leading indicators themselves, naturally complement this chart by giving it more context, such as:

 - # Issues By Risk;